WatershedsWildfireResearchCollaborative/USUAL/README.md

 David, S.R., Murphy, B.P., Czuba, J.A., Ahammad, M. and Belmont, P., 2023.
 USUAL Watershed Tools: A new geospatial toolkit for hydro-geomorphic delineation.
 Environmental Modelling & Software, 159, p.105576. https://doi.org/10.1016/j.envsoft.2022.105576

 ### Known Issues
+A recent update has caused an issue with the Fluvial Polygon Transects tool.
+The code will be updated shortly to fix this issue.

 ArcGIS does not always allows for tables to be overwritten.
 Temporary solution: In this case delete the temp folder for the respective tool you are running and try rerunning.

 Filenames with spaces can cause issues.
 I am working on incorporating a fix for this, however for the moment it is recommended that file names and paths does not contain spaces.